fingtest6/safeserver/README.md

     *   Temporarily removes OP status from players upon joining until they authenticate.
     *   Removes OP status from players upon disconnecting as a safety measure.
     *   Restores OP status after successful authentication if the player was originally OP.
-*   **Position Freeze:** Keeps players in Spectator mode at their join location until authenticated.
+*   **Position Freeze & Safety:** Players are placed in Spectator mode and teleported to a safe, fixed location (0, calculated surface Y, 0) upon joining if authentication is needed.
+They are kept at this location until authenticated, preventing coordinate leakage.
+Their original position is restored upon successful login.

 ## Commands